Bruce Basso: Public service

 Basso is a member of various boards and committees, including various Insurance Carrier President's Advisory Councils; the Board of Directors World Broker Federation, Washington, D.C.; the Board of Directors of Copaprose/Latin America; Board of Directors, Council of Insurance Agents & Brokers of Washington DC; the California Department of Insurance Advisory Board; and the Executive Committee of the World Broker Network.
 Basso also serves as current National Board Chairman of The Insurance Industry Charitable Foundation.

 Acquisition by Wells Fargo

 In 2007, ABD Insurance & Financial was acquired by Wells Fargo Bank, through the acquisition of Greater Bay Bancorp.

 In July 2008, Basso was appointed Co-President of Wells Fargo's Global Broker Network, LLC.
 The network has 10,000 insurance and risk management professionals serving customers from 330 offices across 70 countries, and provides insurance brokerage services in 115 countries.

 Personal life

-Basso currently resides in Atherton, California with his wife and two children.
+Basso currently resides in Woodside, California with his wife and two children.